-- in WB-S1 mode, if the UE supports RACS, either a UE radio capability ID deletion indication or a UE radio capability ID; and
+- in WB-S1 mode, if the UE supports RACS, either a UE radio capability ID deletion indication or a UE radio capability ID;

-- if the UE supports access technology utilization control, new access technology utilization control information.
+- if the UE supports access technology utilization control, new access technology utilization control information; and

+- if the UE supports MINT-EPS, the EPS attach result information.

 The MME can include the Access technology utilization control IE with the length of access technology utilization control contents field set to a non-zero value to update the access technology utilization control information.
 The MME can include the Access technology utilization control IE with the length of access technology utilization control contents field set to zero for the UE to remove the previously stored access technology utilization control information associated with the current PLMN, if any.

+If the MME is initiating the GUTI reallocation procedure to indicate to a UE which is attached for disaster roaming services, and which has an ongoing emergency PDN connection, that the UE is attached for emergency services as described in subclause 4.12, the MME shall set the emergency attached bit of the EPS attach result IE to "Attached for emergency services" in the GUTI REALLOCATION COMMAND message.